kengibson1111/go-uml-statemachine/README.md

 - **Validation Failures**
   - Verify PlantUML syntax is correct
-  - Check that all referenced state machines exist
+  - Check that all referenced state-machine diagrams exist
   - Ensure proper @startuml/@enduml tags

 - **Reference Resolution Errors**
-  - Verify referenced state machines exist in the expected locations
+  - Verify referenced state-machine diagrams exist in the expected locations
   - Check that product references use correct version numbers
   - Ensure nested references are in the correct directory structure

 - **Promotion Failures**
-  - Validate the state machine passes all validation checks
+  - Validate the state-machine diagram passes all validation checks
   - Ensure no conflicting directories exist in products
   - Check file system permissions for move operations